Seventh Connecticut Infantry Regiment

 "Since the battle, I have dreaded nights, for they are horrible nights.
 When on picket duty I always see Dupoy stand a little away in front, his face full of blood and the bullet hole in his forehead.
 At night in my dreams, he stands at the entrance, I awake.
 He is there, pale and bloody, but vanishes as soon as I see him.
 I could not keep the horrible crime a secret any longer."

-Captain Skinner's Official Report of the Battle
+Capt Skinner's Official Report of the Battle

-Captain Mills' Official Report of the Battle
+Capt Mills' Official Report of the Battle

-Lt.
-Robert Dempsey, E and H Companies
+Lt Robert Dempsey, E and H Companies

-Photograph of a Soldier of the 7th Connecticut
+Photograph of a soldier of the 7th Connecticut

 History of the 7th Connecticut Volunteer Infantry